Sloshing, Steklov and corners: Asymptotics of Steklov eigenvalues for curvilinear polygons: Layer Potentials

 \subsection{Proof of Lemma \ref{lem:differences}}

-The proof proceeds via a careful analysis of the Schwartz kernels of the operators $\SL-\tilde{SL}$ and $\DL-\tilde{DL}$.
-These kernels are $K_{\SL-\tilde{SL}}$ and $K_{\DL-\tilde{DL}}$ respectively and of course the difference of kernels is the kernel of the difference.
+The proof proceeds via a careful analysis of the Schwartz kernels of the operators $\SL-\tilde{\SL}$ and $\DL-\tilde{\DL}$.
+These kernels are $K_{\SL-\tilde{\SL}}$ and $K_{\DL-\tilde{\DL}}$ respectively and of course the difference of kernels is the kernel of the difference.
 Each of these operators therefore has an extremely explicit Schwartz kernel which is conducive to direct analysis.

-Our Schwartz kernels live on $L\mathbb S^1\times L\mathbb S^1$ and have input and output variables which we denote $s$ and $s'$ respectively.
-We decompose $L\mathbb S^1\times L\mathbb S^1$ as a union of rectangles of the form $I_j\times I_k$ and analyse each kernel on each rectangle separately.
+Our Schwartz kernels live on $\mathbb{S}_L^1\times \mathbb{S}_L^1$, and have input and output variables which we denote $s$ and $s'$ respectively.
+We decompose $\mathbb{S}_L^1\times \mathbb{S}_L^1$ as a union of rectangles of the form $I_j\times I_k$ and analyse each kernel on each rectangle separately.
 The critical results we need are as follows.

-\begin{lemma} There exist constants $C$ and $\delta$ depending only on the geometry of $\Omega$ so that if $||\gamma-\tilde\gamma||_{C^1}\leq\delta$, then the three operators with Schwartz kernels
+\begin{lemma} There exist constants $C$ and $\delta$ depending only on the geometry of $\Omega$ so that if $||\gamma-\tilde\gamma||_{\CS^1}\leq\delta$, then the three operators with Schwartz kernels

-have the following properties: \begin{enumerate} \item For each $j$ and $k$, each operator is bounded from $L^2(I_k)\to H^1(I_j)$, with norm bounded by $C\|\gamma-\tilde\gamma\|_{C^1}$; \item For each $j$ and $k$, each operator kernel is bounded on the rectangle $I_j\times I_k$. \item For each $j$, each operator kernel is continuous on $I_j\times L\mathbb S^1$, with the possible exception of the two points $V\times V$ where $V$ is an endpoint of $I_j$.
-In particular, as long as the first variable $s$ is in the interior of $I_j$, none of these kernels have a jump discontinuity as the second variable $s'$ crosses a corner. \end{enumerate} \end{lemma} Now we complete the proof of Lemma \ref{lem:differences}, given Lemma \ref{lem:heresthecontent}. \begin{proof} First, we claim that each of the three operators in Lemma \ref{lem:heresthecontent} in fact defines a bounded operator from $L^2(I_k)\to H^1(L\mathbb S^1)$ for each $k$, with norm bounded by $C\|\gamma-\tilde\gamma\|_{C^1}$.
-This operator is the direct sum of the operators from $L^2(I_k)\to H^1(I_j)$ and its output is the piecewise function on $L\mathbb S^1$ obtained by combining these outputs.
-This output may not be in $H^1(L\mathbb S^1)$ a priori, as it might not be continuous at the vertices.
-However, we claim that for any input in $L^2(I_k)$, the output is continuous at the vertices.
-Assuming this continuity, the $H^1(L\mathbb S^1)$ norm of the output is the sum of the $H^1(I_j)$ norms of each piece, which is enough.
+have the following properties: \begin{enumerate} \item For each $j$ and $k$, each operator is bounded from $L^2(I_k)\to H^1(I_j)$, with the norm bounded by $C\|\gamma-\tilde\gamma\|_{\CS^1}$; \item For each $j$ and $k$, each operator kernel is bounded on the rectangle $I_j\times I_k$. \item For each $j$, each operator kernel is continuous on $I_j\times \mathbb{S}_L^1$, with the possible exception of the two points $V\times V$ where $V$ is an endpoint of $I_j$.
+In particular, as long as the first variable $s$ is in the interior of $I_j$, none of these kernels have a jump discontinuity as the second variable $s'$ crosses a corner. \end{enumerate} \end{lemma} Now we complete the proof of Lemma \ref{lem:differences}, given Lemma \ref{lem:heresthecontent}.